Estimate Time7 min

 Challenge teens to design a portfolio, or collection, of companies they know.
 Ask them questions like: What clothes or shoes do you wear?
 What are your favorite tech devices?
 What streaming services do you use?

 They can also explore the habits of other consumers.
 Ask them: Where do people go for entertainment?
-What foods do lots of people eat?
-Encourage your teens to look at trends that create demand for new products like the move toward exercise, healthy eating, and cars that pollute less.
-Ask your teen to think about how these consumer desires can affect investing opportunities now and in the future.
+What foods are most popular?
+Encourage your teens to look at trends that create demand for new products like the move toward exercise, healthy eating, or cars that pollute less.
+Ask your teen to think about how these consumer desires can affect investing opportunities now, and in the future.

 Fidelity Viewpoints